 Plus, the couple has managed to save a little here and there to take some time off when they can.
 They just returned from a short trip to Disneyland.
 (Nope, not the same one she was at when she received that call from her husband back in 2014…)

 Perhaps what makes Kim the happiest, though, is that her husband is proud of her OhmConnect hustle.
 A few weeks ago, Kim describes while tearing up, her husband woke up at 1:45 a.m. for his shift at work.

 He left a note for her:

 Just wanted to say I love you and how proud I am of you.
 Great job.

-Carson Kohler (@CarsonKohler) is a junior writer at The Penny Hoarder.
+Carson Kohler (@CarsonKohler) is a staff writer at The Penny Hoarder.
 She wants to hear from California residents: How much money have you made using OhmConnect?